ory/docs/docs/kratos/concepts/docker.md

 ### Volumes

 If the file `$HOME/.kratos.yaml` exists, it will be used as the configuration file.
-The provided Kratos Docker images currently don't include a default configuration file, but make it easy to pass in your own configuration file(s) by either binding a local directory or by creating your own custom Docker Image and adding the configuration file(s) to the custom image.
+The provided Kratos Docker images don't include a default configuration file, but make it easy to pass in your own configuration file(s) by either binding a local directory or by creating your own custom Docker Image and adding the configuration file(s) to the custom image.